Hand of Hope Outreach

 All this is not meant to condemn you or make you feel bad, but to show you that you too, with your seeming little, can make a difference!

 There are many opportunities to give, even when we do not have money.
+We can share a coat with someone when we have two (Luke 3:11).

 Some of the clothes I have gotten from donations have been sold by the very poor to make some extra income to feed their families.

-Imagine what would happen if everyone decluttered their homes and gave out everything they sincerely know they do not need including utensils, blankets, electronics, and so forth.
+Imagine what would happen if everyone decluttered their homes and gave out everything they sincerely know they do not need, including utensils, blankets, electronics, and so forth.
 Not only would these things help someone who cannot afford them, but they can also be sold by the poor cheaply to make some money to meet their basic needs.

 Selling used clothes is one way the poor can support themselves with a little help from our closets.
 Others can then thrift by buying cheap clothes from them.

-Let us be our brothers' keepers, and ask the Lord to open our eyes to the needs around us.
+Let us be our brothers' keepers and ask the Lord to open our eyes to the needs around us.

 Consider donating what you do not need.
-I am available to arrange pick up if within Nairobi and all you have to do is get the things together ready for pick up.
-Contact me here
+I am available to arrange pickup if within Nairobi, and all you have to do is get the things together ready for pickup.
+Contact me here.

 2. Donate Bibles

-Sadly the common person cannot easily afford this, especially with the high poverty and unemployment rates in Kenya.
-Bibles have become a luxury.
 It is also next to impossible to find any church or organization giving out free bibles these days.
 But I know that many homes and individuals have spare bibles lying around.

-If you have bibles you can donate, please contact me for pick up.
+If you have bibles you can donate, please contact me for pickup.

-3. Support a needy child with school fees
+3. Support a needy child with school fees.

 If God has blessed you in a way that you can afford or commit yourself to pay the school fees for one needy child, this would be amazing.
 Most poor children do not finish their education because they cannot raise the school fees.